Howard Davis (chemical engineer): Awards, honors, and legacy

-Ted's research and contributions to education and service have been highlighted with numerous awards, many of which identify his passion for scholarship, extensive curiosity, and generous and kind spirit.

 In 1969 he was awarded a Guggenheim Fellowship.

-In 1988, Ted was elected to the National Academy of Engineering (primary section Chemical, secondary section Materials).
+In 1988, Davis was elected to the National Academy of Engineering (primary section Chemical, secondary section Materials).
 His NAE election citation noted:

-In 1997, the leadership of the University of Minnesota named Ted Regents Professor, the highest recognition of excellence at the university.
+In 1997, the leadership of the University of Minnesota promoted Davis to a full Professor.
 In 2008, the Minnesota Science and Technology Hall of Fame included him in its first class of inductees; this selection honors those Minnesotans that have had a lasting worldwide impact.